francesco-di-maggio/codecell/arduino/README.md

 ```
 E (xxxxx) i2c.master: I2C transaction timeout detected
 ```
-**Should NOT occur in current version.** If you see this:
+If you see this during operation:
-1. Check you're using latest firmware version
+1. Try disabling WiFi sleep: verify `WiFi.setSleep(false)` is in `connectWiFi()`
-2. Verify `SENSOR_RATE_HZ` and `SENDER_RATE_MS` are properly configured
+2. Check `SENSOR_RATE_HZ` is set to 50Hz or lower
-3. Report as bug on GitHub if persistent
+3. Report as issue on GitHub if persistent

 ### Compilation Errors